AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

   </tr>
   <tr>
    <td>Maximum number of returned rows</td>
-   <td>Set the maximum number of rows that Workfront Fusion will return during one execution cycle.</td>
+   <td>Set the maximum number of rows that [!DNL Workfront Fusion] will return during one execution cycle.</td>
   </tr>
  </tbody>
 </table>